ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example1.md

 Have a look at the following C example that uses Intel SSE4.2 intrinsics.

-On an x86_64 Linux development machine, create a file named `calculation_sse.c` using the contents as shown below:
+On an x86_64 Linux development machine, create a file named `calculation_sse.c`, populating it with the contents as shown below:

 ```C
 #include <xmmintrin.h>